dlsayter81/A-very-built-Discord-Bot-/Readme.md

 This bot is intended for **administrative use only**.
 Sensitive commands are locked to a specific channel and require elevated roles.
 All configuration is handled via environment variables to ensure security and flexibility.

 ---
+🧱 Architectural Philosophy

+This bot is more than a tool — it’s a symbolic gatekeeper.
+Every command is part of a layered access ritual:
+🧩 Security Layers

+    Initiation — /submit unlocks the server via emojiized code.

+    Trial — DM challenge tests symbolic clarity.

+    Timeout — /retry allows recovery via number guessing.

+    Redemption — /redeem unlocks access to /retry.

+    Seal — /seal applies either a timed lock (hardlock) or permanent exile (perma_seal).

+    Rate Limit — /submit locks out after 3 failed attempts for 15 hours.

+    Self-Unlock — /self_unlock allows a fallback recovery attempt every 3 days, only if enabled by the server owner.

+🔒 Enforcement Logic

+    All command access is gated by internal checks — not Discord roles.

+    Sealed users are blocked from recovery commands.

+    Owner-only toggles control fallback rituals.

+    No role bloat — all enforcement is logic-driven.

+---
+🛠️ Server Configuration Guide

+To support the bot’s onboarding rituals:
+🔸 Default Permissions (@everyone)

+    ❌ View Channels

+    ❌ Send Messages

+    ❌ Read Message History

+🔸 Rules Channel Overrides

+    ✅ View Channel

+    ✅ Read Message History

+    ❌ Send Messages

+    This ensures new users see the onboarding embed but cannot interact until they complete the ritual.

+🔸 Member Role

+    Granted after successful /submit

+    Unlocks full server access

 ## 📦 Requirements